alanoudalbattah/Animal-Rescue-and-Shelter/README.md

 # Animal Rescue and Shelter - Capstone Project
 This project is the Capstone project for the `Udacity Full-Stack Developer Nanodegree` Program.

-Concepts and the skills summrized by udacity:
+Concepts and the skills summarized by udacity:
 * Coding in Python 3
 * Relational Database Architecture
 * Modeling Data Objects with SQLAlchemy